 The City of Treasure Island has a service request tool called the Treasure Island Porthole that uses SeeClickFix technology to help residents report non-emergency, quality-of-life issues.
 To report an emergency, please call 911.

-Residents can click on the interactive map to precisely pinpoint and describe the issue, such as graffiti, potholes, drainage, signals, signs, parks, water, sewer, garbage or other.
+Residents can click on the interactive map to precisely pinpoint and describe the issue, such as graffiti, potholes, drainage, signals, signs, parks, water, sewer, garbage, or other issues.
 The appropriate City of Treasure Island staff will be alerted and a response coordinated to ensure satisfactory resolution.

-Residents may click on an issue to indicate their agreement with the request, make additional comments, follow the issue, or share their concern with fellow residents.
+Residents may click on an issue to indicate their agreement with the request, make additional comments, follow the issue, or share their concerns with fellow residents.